vbrilon/Live-tracks-guide/docs/ultranet-routing.md

 # Ultranet Routing (XR18 → P16‑M)

+Summary: Map XR18 sources to Ultranet slots for P16‑M mixers, with options to save slots via bus submixes and preserve channel consistency.

 Ultranet carries 16 mono channels to personal mixers.
 Assign XR18 sources to Ultranet slots so each musician builds their own IEM mix without FOH changes affecting them.

 How to assign